Chapter 1 : The One

 One afternoon, I was walking around after classes, looking for Ernie, with my Support Cedric Diggory - The REAL Hogwarts Champion badge that changed to say Potter Stinks, when none other than Neville is walking in the opposite direction.
 When he saw my badge, he frowned and stopped me in my tracks.

 “Really, Hannah?
 I thought you were better than that,” he stated with obvious disappointment in me.
 “He didn’t choose to be in the tournament and he’s a great guy.
-Harry doesn’t deserve the kind of shit that he’s getting about this.
+Harry doesn’t deserve the kind of shite that he’s getting about this.
 He doesn’t even want to compete.”

 “You don’t understand, Neville,” I argued heatedly.
 “Harry Potter is not only the wizarding world and Gryffindor’s golden boy, but he is now a champion and is going to earn more glory if he wins.
 Hufflepuff doesn’t have any of that.
 We are known as the lesser house and if Cedric wins, we’ll earn some respect.”